2025 Storm Events in Fort Lauderdale

 - Rust spots on metal components

-25% Rule: If your roof is over 15-20 years old, repairs cost more than $3,000, or damage affects more than 25% of the surface, full replacement is typically more cost-effective.
+25% Rule: If your roof is over 15-20 years old, repairs are extensive, or damage affects more than 25% of the surface, full replacement is typically more effective.
 In Fort Lauderdale's HVHZ zone, if repairs trigger the 25% rule, the entire roof must be brought to current hurricane code standards.

 Fort Lauderdale at a Glance